jbossdemocentral/jdg-labs/lab-guides/lab1-guide.md

 The main steps in lab1 is to:

 1. Configure the environment for lab1
-1. Run the JUnit/Arquillian tests (performance test should fail)
+1. Run the JUnit/Arquillian tests
 1. Install the mockup application and verify that is working
+1. Run the performance test (should fail)
 1. Add dependencies to the maven project and to the WAR file for JDG
 1. Add dependencies to the JDG modules in EAP via jboss-deployment-structure.xml
 1. Inject a local Cache into TaskService class and implement the logic to cache findAll.